hs-duesseldorf/se2rest/README.md

 To detach most of the code from the actual model object we want to receive, we will first put most of the code inside ```GenericRestController```.
 Only the specifics like the resource url and how to convert JSON to model and vice versa will be put into ```PersonRestController.java``` which extends ```GenericRestController.java```.
 To reduce the amount of HTTPClient objects that are created, we will also use the singleton pattern for the ```PersonRestController.java```.

+Since this class is a little bit bigger than previous ones, explanations can be found inside the source code as comments.

 ```java
 package org.hsd.inflab.se2fxclient.service;